patrick-benito/Opt-SSM/README.md

                  N_delay=3,
                  ts=ts)
 ```
 Want to see a complete example?
-Check out one of the notebooks, e.g. the [slow-fast example](./sim_slow-fast.ipynb).
+Check out one of the notebooks in the [examples](./examples/) directory, e.g. the [slow-fast example](./examples/slow_fast.ipynb).

 ## 📄 License